Ready Your Home

 STATE OF COLORADO

-(Purchase or lease price) X (battery capacity in kWh) = State credit amount
+(Purchase price or sum of lease payments) X (battery capacity in kWh) = State credit amount

 Nissan Leaf Example: